hillaryychan/COMP3231/notes/06_System-Calls.md

 In privileged-mode operation, to protect the operating system execution, two or more CPU modes of operation exist;
 **Privileged mode** (or **system/kernel-mode**), where all instructions and registers are available
 **User-mode**, which uses and can only access 'safe' subset of the instruction set.
-It only affects the state of the application itself and cannot be used to uncontrollable interfere with the OS
+It only affects the state of the application itself and cannot be used to uncontrollably interfere with the OS

 ![cpu registers](../imgs/6-14_cpu-registers.jpg)